hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 [![](http://img.youtube.com/vi/EwNgMLABZfE/0.jpg)](http://www.youtube.com/watch?v=EwNgMLABZfE "Lab 1 Demo")

 **Please indicate anyone you collaborated with on this Lab.**
-Be generous in acknowledging their contributions!
-And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 I want to thank Irene, Rui and Nicole for getting the creative juices flowing in class, and my husband Abraham for being my willing ~~test subject~~ test user!